Houghton wants Zimbabwe to return to top table

 Houghton will be assisted by former South Africa international Lance Klusener, who has already re-joined Zimbabwe's support staff as batting coach after a stint as Afghanistan's head coach.

-"There is good experience, good local experience too," Houghton added.
+"There is good experience, good local experience too," he added.

 "Stuey Matsikenyeri (assistant coach) helps out quite a bit, (Njabulo) Papa Ncube helps out quite a bit with the bowling and we have other coaches all offering input.